 Who Staffs Project Assurance.
 Project Assurance must be staffed by people who have been there, seen it and done it: experienced project managers and project team leaders.
 People who have been involved in a disaster project are a good choice: they know the causes, the warning signs and the pain of not addressing the problems.
 They must be helpful and approachable.

 Cost.
 Project Assurance is not expensive.
 It requires perhaps one full time person for every hundred people involved in project work.
 However, they must be empowered by senior management to exercise project assurance on their, the senior managers', behalf.
 They must be able to call on others to conduct, for example, project Health Checks.
 Given management support and an appropriate ethos, project managers and others who aren't at that time over-stretched will often volunteer to be on a Health Check team.

-Project Assurance can be a major factor in ensuring that more of an organisation's projects are successful.
+Project Assurance can be a major factor in ensuring that more of an organisation's

 Project Assurance, Quality Assurance and the role of the Project Office are among the